 Dr. Wahid Omar, Board Member

-After joining A4T in April 2002 as A4T Director of Education, Wahid served as a board member of Afghans4Tomorrow from Oct.
-2004 to May 1013.
+After joining A4T in April 2002 as A4T Director of Education, Dr. Omar served as a board member of Afghans4Tomorrow from Oct.
+2004 to May 2013.
 He also served as A4T’s President in 2005.

 Born in the Afghan capital Kabul, he left Afghanistan shortly before the Soviet invasion in 1979.
 He lived in France as a political refugee until 1987, when he moved to the United States, where he received his Bachelor’s degree at the University of Colorado Denver in 1991, (majoring in International Affairs) and his Master’s degree in French Literature at Colorado State University in 1994.
 He received his PhD in Oral Tradition & Community Development at the University of Colorado Boulder- in Jan.
 2010.

 He taught for many years at University of Colorado Boulder in the Department of French and Italian, as well as in the Department of Ethnic Studies, and has won many awards for his teaching and writing.

 He has organized and participated in numerous conferences about Afghanistan in the U.S. and in Europe.
 He has a special interest in ethnography, community development, and has collected Afghan folklore, which in 2003 garnered the attention of the Smithsonian Institute.

 Dr. Omar lived for periods of time in Afghanistan since 2002 where he worked as an educational consultant for the UNDP at Kabul University.
-Since 2007 he has been living in Kabul, working to improve the graduate degree programs at all universities in Afghanistan, with a project funded by the Center for International Education at the University of Massachusetts and FHI 360.
+From 2007-2017 he lived and worked in Kabul to improve educational programs at governmental universities in Afghanistan.
+He worked for several USAID projects led bythe Center for International Education at the University of Massachusetts and FHI 360.
 He worked as Institutional Development Specialist, Graduate Program Manager, Deputy Chief of Party, and Chief of Party.
 Dr. Omar works now as an Educational Consultant in higher education.

 In May 2013, Wahid announced his resignation from the board and the board appointed him Board Member Emeritus after his 11 years of distinguished service and outstanding accomplishments in A4T.
 His legacy and contributions will always be remembered and deeply appreciated.

 The board greatly appreciates the help and contributions of all volunteers and past board members.